dimi-fn/Various-Data-Science-Scripts/SEO/README.md

 <br>

-* In E-commerce, it is even more necessary to take advantage of the [schema.org Microdata markup](https://schema.org/documents/gs.html) at your website's code, [details](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#optimizing-text--non-text-elements
+In E-commerce, it is even more necessary to take advantage of the [schema.org Microdata markup](https://schema.org/documents/gs.html) at your website's code, [details](https://github.com/dimi-fn/Various-Data-Science-Scripts/tree/main/SEO#optimizing-text--non-text-elements
 )
-  * also to take care of the mobile navigation of your website: good search functionality, mobile-friendly UI/UX design, filters, swipeable photos, enabling voice search for queries
+* take, also, care of the mobile navigation of your website: good search functionality, mobile-friendly UI/UX design, filters, swipeable photos, enabling voice search for queries

 * [Google business listing](https://www.google.com/business/) for enhancing local business SEO (e.g. to appear on maps locally)